--In class, the staff make constant assessments and observations of understanding and this is used to inform the lesson as it progresses, or the lesson the following day.

--Work is marked daily to assess progress and inform planning.

--Children self-assess their work and feedback to the teacher using a Red, Yellow, Green coding system.

--Interventions and additional provision are mapped and reviewed as part of an ongoing process.

--Intervention tracking forms and One Page profiles are in place.

--Work is completed 'at a distance' to assess whether information and strategies have been retained.

--Spelling, Reading and Maths assessments completed on a regular basis.

--Foundation Baseline Assessment and Foundation Stage Profile Assessments.

--Year 1 Phonics Assessments

--End of KS1 and KS2 SATs are completed.

--PIRA and PUMA assessments termly

--IPP targets and EHCP targets are reviewed.

--Specific assessments for individual needs, e.g Dyslexia screening, RWI assessments.

--Pupil progress meetings with the Head, Assistant Heads, and Inclusion Lead.
+- -In class, staff use formative assessment strategies to inform future provision. - -Work is marked daily to assess progress and inform planning. - -Children self-assess their work and feedback to the teacher. - -Interventions and additional provision are mapped and reviewed as part of an ongoing process. - -Intervention tracking forms and One Page profiles are in place. - -Work is completed 'at a distance' to assess whether information and strategies have been retained. - -Writing, Reading and Maths assessments completed on a regular basis. - -Foundation Baseline Assessment and Foundation Stage Profile Assessments. - -Year 1 Phonics Assessments - -End of KS1 and KS2 SATs are completed. - -PIRA and PUMA assessments termly - -IPP targets and EHCP targets are reviewed. - -Specific assessments for individual needs, e.g Dyslexia screening, RWI assessments. - -Pupil progress meetings with the Head, Assistant Heads, and Inclusion Lead.